 The Government can also prove Trump's knowledge and intent of the documents being at MAL by resorting to the volume and location of the documents found during the August search.
-Thirty-three boxes of material were recovered, which included approximately 13,000 documents comprising approximately 22,000 pages.235 Numerous government documents were found in Trump's own office and desk, including 27 classified documents and 43 empty folders with classified banners (plus another 76 classified documents and 3 empty folders in a storage room).236 Those documents may also have been interspersed with personal items of interest to Trump (including passports) and concern topics that are to be of known interest to him.
+Thirty-three boxes of material were recovered, which included approximately 13,000 documents comprising approximately 22,000 pages.
+268 Numerous government documents were found in Trump's own office and desk, including 27 classified documents and 43 empty folders with classified banners (plus another 76 classified documents and 3 empty folders in a storage room).
+269 Those documents may also have been interspersed with personal items of interest to Trump (including passports) and concern topics that are to be of known interest to him.

 If the second and third tranches of documents had truly been inadvertently overlooked in the January 2022 first tranche, one would expect only a small volume of material to be discovered.
-And one would not expect the material to be so easy to find in a matter of a few hours by the FBI, when Trump's team had claimed to have conducted a "diligent search" in the weeks following the subpoena.
-Notably, in February 2022, NARA publicly stated that it had asked the Trump team to continue to search for additional presidential records, the United DOJ went to MAL in June 2022 following the issuance of the grand jury subpoena, no documents were returned.
-The Government will argue that one would expect if these documents were innocently retained, the Trump team would have volunteered their return upon discovery, and not had to be forced to return them only after service of a grand jury subpoena in May 2022 or being taken by the Government pursuant to a court-authorized search.
-And the fact that Trump's counsel said Trump authorized him to take government personnel to the MAL storage room after they requested to do so in the June meeting, but his counsel explicitly prohibited government personnel from opening or looking inside any of the boxes in the room will be additional proof
+And one would not expect the material to be so easy to find in a matter of a few hours by the FBI when Trump's team had claimed to have conducted a "diligent search" in the weeks following the subpoena.
+270 Notably, in February 2022, NARA publicly stated that it had asked the Trump team to continue to search for additional presidential records, 271 but until DOJ went to MAL in